TenderOwl/Frog/README.md

 ## Localization

-If you want to provide localization for your language you may use [Poedit](https://poedit.net) to create translations.
+If you want to provide localization for your language you may use [webplate project](https://hosted.weblate.org/projects/frog/default/) or [Poedit](https://poedit.net) to create translations.
 Source files listed in `po/POTFILES`.

 # Contribution